isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-clean-a-deck-before-staining.markdown

 **Step 5: Apply the Stain**
 Finally, it's time to apply the stain.
 It's important to choose the right stain for your deck.
 You can find stains specifically designed for different types of wood, such as cedar or redwood.

-Be sure to follow the manufacturer's instructions when applying the stain.Â When applying the stain, use a paint roller or brush and be sure to work in sections and overlap your strokes to ensure even coverage.
+Be sure to follow the manufacturer's instructions when applying the stain.
+When applying the stain, use a paint roller or brush and be sure to work in sections and overlap your strokes to ensure even coverage.

 Allow the stain to dry according to the manufacturer's recommendations before using the deck again.
 See Also: